-- Unfortunately, though, that status could change in the foreseeable future.
-This occurs because of the fact that, like many species with a limited range, it now finds itself facing various threats.
-This particular species remains especially vulnerable to the looming threat of escalating climate change.
+- Unfortunately, though, that uncommon status could potentially change in the foreseeable future.
+This occurs because of the fact that, like many species possessing a limited natural range, it now finds itself facing various threats to original populations.

 Gympie-Gympie Physical Description

-Perhaps most notably, the incredible Gympie-Gympie usually appears as a single-stemmed plant.
-However, it displays a surprising versatility.
+Perhaps most notably, despite its size, the incredible Gympie-Gympie usually appears as a single-stemmed plant.
+Yet, the botanical marvel displays a surprising versatility.
 In fact, the remarkable plant sometimes develops as a small tree with a very thin trunk.

-Furthermore, individuals specimens occasionally attain heights of as much as 10 ft (3 m).
-But, more commonly individual specimens measure about 3.3 ft (1 m) in height.
-The variations in size occur due to differences in local conditions.
+Impressively, individual specimens of the flora occasionally attain heights measuring as much as 10 ft (3 m).
+More commonly, however, individual examples measure about 3.3 ft (1 m) in height.
+The variations in size typically occur due to differences in local conditions.

-In addition, the stems most commonly develop quite thin, and flexible.
-These produce heart-shaped leaves measuring from 5-9 in (12-22 cm) in length.
-They also average 4-7 in (11-18 cm) wide, and have a dense covering of fine hairs.
+The stems of the Angiosperm most commonly develop as comparatively thin, and flexible.
+These produce several heart-shaped leaves measuring from 5-9 in (12-22 cm) in length.
+Each also averages roughly 4-7 in (11-18 cm) wide, and have a dense covering of fine hairs.

-In addition, the flowers of the amazing Gympie-Gympie also develop very small in size.
+Somewhat surprisingly, the flowers of the amazing Gympie-Gympie develop as relatively small in size.
 Following their blooming, these produce small, mulberry-like fruit.
-Furthermore, these tiny fruits typically present a bright pink to purple color.
+In terms of coloring, these tiny fruits typically present hues ranging from bright pink to purple.

 - Kingdom: Plantae